Safe Water Action Program: Replacing Galvanized Pipes#

 We have a long-standing policy to immediately remove lead goosenecks upon discovery.
 This practice has resulted in the removal of approximately 600 lead goosenecks to date.

-Less than 1,000 galvanized water service lines need to be replaced, some of which may contain a lead gooseneck.
-Our goal is to accelerate this work with a proposed budget offer for 2021.
+Less than 600 water service lines of an undetermined material and galvanized water service lines need to be investigated and/or replaced, some of which may contain a lead gooseneck.
+SWAP will accelerate the identification and replacement of any remaining galvanized and/or lead goosenecks.

 Though the risk is low, we are committed to identifying and removing any remaining lead goosenecks from the water system because it is the right thing to do.

 Studies have shown that lead goosenecks have little to no impact on lead levels in drinking water.
-However, you can take extra precaution by following these steps:
+However, you can take extra precaution by following these tips from the Environmental Protection Agency:

-- Regularly clean faucet aerators.
+Regularly clean faucet aerators/faucet screens.
+Sediment, debris, and lead particles can collect in your aerator.
 If lead particles are caught in the aerator, lead can get into your water.

 For questions about SWAP and lead in drinking water: